GiacomoGitHub/project-etch-a-sketch/README.md

     + general position of all elements: like the toy
 + Create a div in html with id #container
     + Put its background color to pearl white
+    + You forgot to remove the inner div you initially put here.
+Once removed, you could finally have all cells inside div #container

 *** THIS IS TO PUT THE 16X16 DIVS INSIDE THE CONTAINER ***